 Communicating MV, TV, and Go/No Go/Consider Regions to Non-Statisticians

+Simulation: Use simulation to demonstrate Go/No Go/Consider regions change depending on study design assumptions.

 Visual Aids: Use graphs and charts to illustrate the MV, TV, and Go/No Go/Consider regions.
 This can help non-statisticians visualize the concept and understand how the trial results relate to the decision criteria.
+The use of interactive graphs that show the impact of varying assumptions can help inform the team.

 Examples: Provide prior examples of how MV, TV, and Go/No Go/Consider regions have been used in actual clinical trials that are similar to your study.
 This helps to make the concepts more relatable and understandable.